reaqkbuhmz-gif/NoorArsenal/README.md

 ## 📥 Installation & Quick Start

-Follow these commands to deploy the framework instantly:
+Follow these commands to deploy the framework instantly on your terminal:

 ### 1. Clone & Enter Directory
 ```bash